 Planning Center Giving supports Apple Pay.
 With Apple Pay, donors using Apple devices (iPhones, iPads, and Safari on their macs) can donate using their credit or debit card without having to enter the full details of their card.
-It's fast and more secure because it uses their devices thumbprint to authenticate the payment method.
+It's fast and secure because it uses the device's thumbprint and facial ID to authenticate the payment method.